nookashiva/custom-di/README.md

 -----------------------
 Custom made dependency Injection replicating the functionality of Spring IOC.

+Design considerations :
+1. Core pattern we will use there is Dependency injection pattern
+2. Loosely coupled
+3. Logging
+4. Modularity
+5. Integrated Unit testing
+6. JDK 1.8 - target build

+Limitations :
+1. Not a full plugged container
+2. No version backword compactability

 Main Features
 -----------------------
 * Create instance of your services